4 Portable Air Conditioners to Keep You Cool

 The best quick-chill portable air conditioner

-If you need maximum cooling power, stat, the Whynter ARC-14S delivers.
+If you need maximum cooling power, stat, the Whynter ARC-14S is the one that delivers.
 Its dual-hose design cools rooms as much as 40 percent faster than regular units with a single hose.
 It’s also a powerful dehumidifier capable of removing up to 101 pints of water from the air per day.
-Its auto drain function doesn’t require a drip tank, exhausting excess moisture automatically in most environments A carbon filter removes air impurities and odors.
+The auto drain function doesn’t require a drip tank, instead exhausting excess moisture automatically in most environments.
+And, you can use the ARC-14S to clean your air, as it comes with a carbon filter removes air impurities and odors.

 Room size: Up to 500 square feet